heyqule/enemy_race_manager/README.md

 * randomly assign a race for each surface / planet.
 * It's for Space Exploration.
-* The race of a planet can be changed using replace function from UI.
+* The race of a planet can be changed using replace race button from UI.

 ![One race per surface/planet](https://mods-data.factorio.com/assets/0da5fad0ee211f160a359e8b994e80269716a56e.png "One race per surface")